Note: The links in this post are affiliate links.

 If you ever press the power button on your laptop and it fails to power up, there’s a good chance that you won’t need to replace it or pay for an expensive repair.

-A “dead” laptop can be caused by several different issues, but one of the most common causes is a simple transient power issue or some other transient glitch.
+A “dead” laptop can be caused by several different issues, but one common cause is a simple transient power issue or some other transient glitch.

 If you ever find yourself facing a laptop that won’t turn on when you press the power button, try this before trying anything else:

 1 – If the laptop’s power brick is plugged into an electrical outlet, unplug it from both the outlet and the laptop.

-4 – Turn the laptop back over and open the lid.
+4 – Now turn the laptop back over and open the lid.

 5 – Press the power button and hold it for about 30 seconds.

-6 – Plug the power brick back into the electrical outlet and connect it to the laptop.
+6 – Plug the power brick or USB charger back into the electrical outlet and connect it to the laptop.

 8 – If the laptop powers up normally, shut it back down and reinstall the battery (if you in fact removed it) and then try to power it up again.

-If the laptop fails to power up at all you’ll need to either have it checked out at a computer repair center or simply purchase a new laptop. (#ad)
+If the laptop still fails to power up at all you’ll need to either need to have it checked out at a computer repair shop or simply replace it.